kitajchuk/node-squarespace-middleware/README.md

 node-squarespace-middleware
 ===========================

-> Middleware for interfacing with a Squarespace site using a third-party node-js app.
+> Interface with a Squarespace site using a node.js application.

 ### Installation